Open-EO/openeo.org/documentation/1.0/developers/profiles/processes.md

 - **`add`**
 - **`and`**
 - **`apply`**
-  - Parameter `context`: is supported and passed to the callback
 - **`apply_dimension`**
-  - Parameter `process`: Supports access to labels in the callback
   - All dimensions that your datacubes can include are supported - x and y can usually be excluded
 - **`arccos`**
 - **`arcsin`**